How to be an ally

 Resources

-The University is in the process of creating a series of resources around allyship that explain the concept in greater detail, along with specific areas where allyship can be activated in your lives.
+The University has a series of resources around allyship that explain the concept in greater detail, along with specific areas where allyship can be activated in your lives.

 Other allyship resources